FluffyBullet/exertFitness/README.md

 *********************
 ## <u>Progression of Website</u>
 ### Start
+The skeleton of the created website was drafted and agreed with Egle (company owner), which also listed required paragraphs with required content.
+Egle reached out to her friend who created the blogs and bio's.

+To ensure it's contents is relatable, a comparison of personal trainers websites for layouts, featured text and page contents were generated.
+Whilst researching layouts and content, a note was also made regarding target clientell and what they feature.

 * resources available before project started
 * Text provided for website
 * Logo

 #### Mid-project

 #### Final stage
 #### Future developments
  1. Objective and target board to be included as part of an app/login feature. (research 1, Routine)